 What does Ryan White cover?

-• HIV clinic visits with HIV medical provider
+• HIV clinic visits with an HIV-trained healthcare provider

 • Labs: CD4 count and viral load, resistance testing